na-na-hi/renget/archive/SillyNAIGuide.md

 That's a big difference for a one-sentence reply, right?
 That's the power of the Author's Note.
 This is the one I use to get the latter reply.
 Change out the parenthesis for whatever style you want (3rd person POV in the style of G.R.R.
 Martin, etc.).
 Specifying word length doesn't do much since it'll stop on its own no matter what through Silly, though I think adding specific counts help since 'long replies' can be subjective, but if you hit Continue on Silly, it will finish any incomplete sentences in a reply:
 !!!info
-	{Replies are long, with dynamic sentence structure and length, in the form of (whatever style of writing you want here).
+	{ Replies are long, with dynamic sentence structure and length, in the form of (whatever style of writing you want here).
 Speech uses casual and colloquial language fitting of the characters.
 Descriptions are highly detailed and leave little to the imagination in order to immerse the reader..
 Be graphic while describing the sensory details and inner thoughts/emotions of the character to bring the scenario and interaction to life.
 You must stay in character at all times, matching speech patterns, mannerisms, behaviors, reactions and the overall personality of the character as established.
-Changes or additions are done subtly and naturally.}
+Changes or additions are done subtly and naturally. }

+**The space after the first curly bracket and the one at the end are your best bet, as the default preamble on Silly also includes them.**
 ***
 ###AUTHOR/GENRE STYLES
 WIP
+***
+###POSSIBLE HICCUPS (8/15/23)
+- Make sure you unclick 'Trim incomplete sentences' in Advanced Formatting so that you're not losing part of the text you're generating when you want to hit 'Continue' for a full-fledged reply and not one that's purely speaking for you/from your perspective.
+- Cards without example chats tend to give shorter replies on average, especially if the greeting is very short.
+I'm working on a guide on how to extend greetings and for possible example chats so that the bot has more to go off of.
+It's still a 13B, so you need to feed it to be fed in return.
 ***
 ##FAQ
 - "Is this as good as Claude/GPT4?"